typectx/typectx/packages/docs/docs/troubleshooting.md

 ### I get the following Typescript error: "The inferred type of this node exceeds the maximum length the compiler will serialize.
 An explicit type annotation is needed TS(7056)"

-This is unfortunately expected if you have declaration: true in your tsconfig.json.
-Typearch heavily relies on recursive types which cannot be serialized to a declaration file when your dependency graph becomes too deep.
+This is unfortunately expected if you have declaration: true in your tsconfig.json. typectx heavily relies on recursive types which cannot be serialized to a declaration file when your dependency graph becomes too deep.
 If your app is not a library depended upon by other users, you should turn declarations off, and this error will go away.
 Otherwise, you need to follow what the error message says: Provide some explicit type annotations to break the recursive chain.
-You should type some of your ProductSuppliers explicitely by importing the ProductSupplier type utility from "typearch" and providing the generic types required.
+You should type some of your ProductSuppliers explicitely by importing the ProductSupplier type utility from "typectx" and providing the generic types required.

-### Can I use Typearch with vanilla Javascript
+### Can I use typectx with vanilla Javascript

-Typearch has been designed with a Typescript-first mindset, but nothing stops you from using it without Typescript, but you'd lose on a lot of Typearch's power.
+typectx has been designed with a Typescript-first mindset, but nothing stops you from using it without Typescript, but you'd lose on a lot of typectx's power.
 Some basic runtime validations of API inputs have been added for this scenario.

 ### I'm getting runtime circular dependencies errors